Loading

 How to Pressure Wash a Wood or Composite Deck

 Routine pressure washing will keep your deck free of dirt buildup, dislodge leaves and other debris stuck between boards, and help to maintain the beauty -- and safety -- of your deck.
-Not only can leaves and other debris pose slipping hazards as they decompose, but they can also trap moisture that promotes rot, requiring you to replace the deck boards sooner than expected.
+Not only can leaves and other debris pose slipping hazards as they decompose, but they can also trap moisture that causes staining and promotes rot which could require you to replace the deck boards sooner than expected.

 Ideally, you would pressure wash your deck at least once a year to remove algae and mildew and prevent other conditions that can harm your deck.